loc-nt/Movies-ETL/README.md

 ## CHALLENGE:

-The ETL pipeline is using the following assumptions:
+The ETL function is using the following assumptions:
 1. The environment platform has fully installed all necessary dependencies below:

 > import json